Measure These 7 Corporate Real Estate Metrics in 2025

-1. Total occupancy cost
+1. Total occupancy cost (versus all other corporate real estate metrics)

 What it is: The sum of all the expenses of owning, leasing and operating corporate real estate.
 This includes rent, taxes, utilities and facilities management costs, all the way down to how much it costs to restock the vending machines every week.

-Total occupancy cost only provides part of the picture when it comes to measuring real estate portfolio performance.
+How to use it: A word of warning.
+Total occupancy cost only provides a small part of the picture when it comes to measuring corporate real estate portfolio performance.
 An office in a prime location with the highest occupancy cost could actually be delivering the highest ROI, simply because employees love coming in and do their best work there.
-Total occupancy cost is most useful when compared with other metrics, which we’ll get into now.
+These days, total occupancy cost only tells you how much the portfolio costs monetarily, but not how it’s actually performing.
+It doesn’t measure carbon emissions, another huge priority for workplace leaders.
+That’s why it’s only useful for measuring performance when compared to the other metrics we’ll get into here.

 2. Occupancy rate